Help Reduce the Spread of COVID-19

 Recreational vehicles (RVs) and vehicles pulling trailers with a combined length in excess of 24 feet (7.3 meters) are prohibited on Chimney Rock Road.
 If you are traveling with a trailer or are driving an RV towing a passenger vehicle, consider unhitching at the bus/RV/trailer-only parking lot at Bear Valley and taking only the passenger vehicle for the drive out to the Chimney Rock area.
 Overnight parking/camping in RVs and trailers is prohibited throughout Point Reyes National Seashore.

-The parking lot at the Chimney Rock Trailhead can accommodate approximately twenty vehicles.
+The parking lot at the Chimney Rock Trailhead can only accommodate twenty vehicles.
 As a result, parking space availability is very limited, particularly in the afternoon.
 Please observe all "No Parking" signs.
-Do not park along the shoulder of the road or off of the pavement.
+Please refrain from parking along the shoulder of the road or off of the pavement.
+Doing so kills vegetation and increases erosion.

-The parking lot at Chimney Rock is composed of dirt and gravel.
-The path to the Elephant Seal Overlook involves a rather short but moderately steep descent along a paved driveway, and then a flat traverse along a rammed-earth 0.2 mile-long (0.3 kilometer) trail.
+The parking lot at Chimney Rock has one van accessible parking spot and is composed of asphalt.
+The path to the Elephant Seal Overlook involves a rather short but moderately steep descent along an asphalt driveway (which is degraded in places), and then a flat traverse along a rammed-earth 0.2 mile-long (0.3 kilometer) trail.
 Individuals in wheelchairs may need assistance with the descent and accent of the driveway.

 Individuals with a Disabled Person parking placard or plate may drive their personal vehicle to the Lifeboat Station's Boathouse parking area.
 Please drive slowly and carefully since this section of the one-lane access road doubles as the pedestrian path from the main Chimney Rock parking lot to the Boathouse.
 Volunteers sometimes staff the Boathouse on weekends and holidays from January through March.
 The Boathouse's first floor and boat bay are wheelchair accessible.
 There is also an accessible restroom within the Boathouse.
 At other times, visitors may explore the Lifeboat Station grounds, where wayside exhibits provide information about the U.S. Lifesaving Service and U.S. Coast Guard history at Point Reyes.